 Moishe Goldstein came to South Florida seeking recovery from addiction some five years ago.
 That’s when he met Chabad-Lubavitch Rabbi Meir Kessler, who runs the Jewish Recovery Center in Boca Raton, and got involved in Kessler’s Shabbat dinner program.
 It draws people from the area who are struggling with addictions to alcohol, drugs, prescription medicine, food and beyond.
 “He visits all the local rehabs, and everybody knows him,” said Goldstein.
 “He’s a great resource to my family–to my wife, to my parents.
 He’s out there, he’s helping people.”

 Chabad-Lubavitch Rabbi Meir Kessler founded the Jewish Recovery Center with his wife Frumi when they saw a growing spiritual need among recovering addicts in South Florida.

-John Baudhuin, director of spiritual services for Caron Renaissance, a treatment center in Boca Raton where Rabbi Kessler serves as chaplain, says he hopes attendees soak up the messages the speakers have to share, and that they will receive from the weekend experience a shift that encourages spiritual growth and leads them to want to learn more.
+John Baudhuin, director of spiritual services for Caron Renaissance, a treatment center in Boca Raton where Kessler serves as chaplain, said he hopes that attendees soak up the messages the speakers have to share, and that the weekend experience will provide a shift that encourages spiritual growth and leads them to want to learn more.

-Yosef Chaim Brook, who works in a program capacity with the organization, says he believes in the special impact of a Sabbath weekend, packed with good food, great speakers, sessions and spirituality.
-“It’s not a meeting, it’s an inspirational Shabbos,” he said.
+Yosef Chaim Brook, who works in a program capacity with the organization, said he believes in the special impact of a Sabbath weekend, packed with good food, great speakers, moving sessions and real spirituality.

-Going to the retreat gives people a sense that there are others like them, he said, adding that he came away from last year’s encouraged by the program and the others he met there.
+Going to the retreat gives people a sense that there are others like them, he said, adding that he came away last year encouraged by the program and the others he met there.
 “You get to meet a lot of people who are like you, Jewish people who are like you, and have found recovery from addiction.”